cscheid/cscheid.net/advice/students.md

 writeup (I'm not going to hold it against you if you leave now and go read everything Guo has written.
 Seriously).

-It is maybe a bit embarassing that the best way we know how to carry our day-to-day research is by interacting with computers through a command-line interface that's been the same for, more or less, 40 years.
-But them's the breaks, so my job is to make it as easy as possible for you to get used to it yourself.
+It is a bit embarassing that the best way we know how to carry our day-to-day research is by interacting with computers through a command-line interface that's been the same for, more or less, 40 years.
+But that's the world we live in, so my job is to make it as easy as possible for you to get used to it yourself.

 You will need to learn either [git](http://git-scm.com/) or